 - 10.1 On occasion it will be more appropriate to engage interim employees using a contract for services.
 Unlike employees employed under contracts of employment, the relevant guidance from the Department for Communities and Local Government does not require such appointments to be approved by Council.
 However, where such posts are classified as Statutory or Non-Statutory Chief Officers for pay policy purposes, those posts should appear in the Statement of Accounts. - 10.2 The Council will not engage on a contract for services, any previous employee who received a redundancy or severance payment without a business case justifying why it is necessary.
-Business cases are approved by the relevant Strategic Director and Assistant Director of People and Talent.
+Business cases are approved by the relevant Strategic Leadership Team Member and Assistant Director for Transformation, Talent and Inclusion.